Tom Jager: Swimming career

+titles as a Collinsville Kahok, and was the number one recruit in the nation his senior year.

 Jager attended the University of California, Los Angeles (UCLA), and swam for coach Ron Ballatore's UCLA Bruins swimming and diving team in National Collegiate Athletic Association (NCAA) competition from 1983 to 1985.
 He won NCAA individual national championships in the 100-yard freestyle (1983, 1984), the 50-yard freestyle (1984, 1985), and the 100-yard backstroke (1985).
 In 1984, he was honored as the Pacific-10 Conference Swimmer of the Year.

-He was also an eleven-time United States national open champion.
+He was also an eleven-time United States national open champion, with wide-ranging diversity that allowed him to win titles in three different strokes, freestyle, backstroke, and butterfly.

-Jager won seven Olympic medals for the United States.
+Jager won seven Olympic medals for the United States, competing in the 1984, 1988, and 1992 Olympics.
 He won five gold medals in relay events.
 He also won an individual silver medal in the 50-meter freestyle in 1988, and an individual bronze medal in the 50-meter freestyle in 1992.

 At the World Championships, Jager won gold medals in the 50-meter freestyle in 1986 and 1991.
 He also won gold medals in the 50-meter freestyle at the Pan Pacific Swimming Championships in 1989 and 1991.

+Though yard-based races are only competed in the United States, Jager also held the world record in the 50 yard freestyle of 19.05 seconds from 1990 until 2005.